 About Stamp Markers

 Need to find some stamp markers first?
-No worries – Target sells them (affiliate link).
-Lately, Crayola has been marketing them as “Emoji markers,” but the markers themselves seem to be the same as they’ve always been – adorable!
+No worries – you can order them straight from Crayola (ad).
+I have also seen them sold as “Emoji markers,” but the markers themselves seem to be the same as they’ve always been – adorable!

 RoseArt brand used to sell stamp markers too, but I can’t find those anymore.
 Our old ones are the same size as the Crayolas.